 Most manufacturers will advertise their longest possible battery life.
 This means that the number you see for advertised battery life will often be longer than what you would experience in your day to day use.
 This isn’t intended to be misleading, but to provide everyone a baseline of how long they should expect battery life to last if they are as conservative as possible.
 Higher power settings will quickly reduce the maximum run time of headlamps.
 Unless specified, all ranges for the lights will be at their maximum setting.

-Here Are the Best Headlamps in 2020
+Here Are the Best Headlamps

 1. Black Diamond Spot 325